 Right to data portability

 You may ask for an electronic copy of your personal data which we hold electronically and which we process when we have entered into a contract with you.
-You can also ask us to provide this directly to another party.
+You can also ask us to provide this directly to another party, we will ask you to verify their identity and confirm your consent to release this information to them.

 You may withdraw any consent that you have given us to process your personal data at any time.
 This means that we will not be able to carry out any processing which required use of that personal data.